-- However small the change, if

-YOU feel the client is different,

-assess using Stop & Watch

-- Often early signs of a problem show when a client is not 'quite right' or acting Out of Character - like a gut feeling.

-- This may be changes in a clients daily routine, not joining in as much as usual.

-- Are there any symptoms of Covid19
+- However small the change, if YOU feel the individual you are caring for is 'different to usual', assess using Stop & Watch Tool - Often early signs of a problem show when an individual is not 'quite right' or acting Out of Character - like a gut feeling. - This may be changes in an individual's daily routine, not joining in as much as usual. - Are there any symptoms of Covid19